GPII/common-terms-registry/express/api/ctr.md

 ## Transformation
 Translations and aliases present a term using different words or formatting, with no meaningful difference in the values used to describe a user’s needs or preferences.
 For example, two devices may have a volume control that can be set from 0 to 10 in increments of 1.
 If those two devices have the same maximum volume and each of their corresponding volume levels are the same loudness, then a user who prefers (or requires) for the volume to be set to 10 would have the same experience in having that preference applied to each device.
 It wouldn't matter if one device called the control “volume” and the other called the control “loudness”.
 On the other hand, if two devices have a different maximum volume, are adjustable using different increments, or have a different perceived loudness when set to the same value, then something else is required.

-For these cases, the Common Terms Registry provides a transformation.
+For these cases, the Preference Terms Dictionary provides a transformation.
 A transformation provides a bidirectional lossless algorithm for converting from one way of describing preferences and needs to another.
 To continue the previous example, the common term describing volume preferences might be expressed using a decibel scale.
 For an implementation that uses 0-10 to indicate volume, the transformation record would provide an algorithm for converting from decibel to 0-10 values and from 0-10 values to decibel values.
 In addition to the common fields described above, transformation records have the following fields:

 |Field|Description|
 | --- | --- |